chinturai/LinkedInClone/README.md

-# This Project is Still Under Development 🔬🥼🧪
----
 # LinkedIn Clone - By Chintu Rai 🌐

 A full-stack LinkedIn clone built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js) with modern features like authentication, payment integration, and social networking capabilities.